Alan Walker: 2012–2016: Career beginnings and breakthrough

-In 2014, Walker released his debut single "Fade" on the British record label NoCopyrightSounds (NCS), which garnered 200 million views on YouTube that same year and reached number three on the Swedish Heatseekers Chart.
+In 2014, Walker released his debut single "Fade" on the British record label NoCopyrightSounds (NCS), which garnered 200 million views on YouTube between 2014 and 2015 and reached number three on the Swedish Heatseekers Chart.

 Walker released "Spectre" and "Force" on NCS in 2015.
 He signed with MER Musikk under Sony Music Sweden and released his next single, "Faded", a remastered vocal version of "Fade", on 3 December 2015.
 It featured uncredited Naustdal pop singer Iselin Solheim and topped the year-end charts in Austria, Germany, Switzerland and Sweden, was nominated for British Single of the Year at the 2017 Brit Awards, and won Song of the Year at the annual Spellemannprisen.
 The music video on YouTube reached 1 billion views on 26 March 2017, and by June 2024, it had been viewed over 3.6 billion times, making it the 28th most-viewed YouTube video.
 It also became the first EDM song to achieve 3 billion views.
 As of March 2025, the song has been streamed over 2.1 billion times on Spotify, and was the most Shazamed song in the world in March 2016.
 "Faded" received official remixes from Tiësto, Dash Berlin, and Hardwell.
 Walker later released an acoustic version of the song, which did not include any EDM elements.